campa-consortium/pals/source/element-parameters.md

 These element parameters are `L` (element length) and `name` (name of element).

-## Naming and Inheriting Parameter Groups
+## Naming and Inheriting Parameterss

 Any group can be given a **name** and the values can be used in another group of the same type using **import**.